The waxy green leaves of Pothos can not efficiently provide air purifying benefits when they are troubled by brown spots from improper care.

 8. Repotting Shock

-Pothos that is recently repotted may witness some stunted growth and change in leaf color, but there is nothing to worry about it.
+Pothos that is recently repotted may witness some stunted growth and change in leaf color, but that is normal.

 - Place the plant in the same spot as before to ensure it gets the same temperature and lighting.